SDWebImage/SDWebImagePhotosPlugin/README.md

 1. Since Photos Library image is already stored on the device disk.
 And query speed is fast enough for small resolution image.
 You can use `SDWebImageContextStoreCacheType` with `SDImageCacheTypeNone` to disable cache storage.
 And use `SDWebImageFromLoaderOnly` to disable cache query.
 2. If you use `PHImageRequestOptionsDeliveryModeOpportunistic` (by default) to load the image, PhotosKit will return a degraded thumb image firstly and again with the full pixel image.
 When the image is degraded, the loader completion block will set `finished = NO`.
 But this will not trigger the View Category completion block, only trigger a image refresh (like progressive loading behavior for network image using `SDWebImageProgressiveLoad`)

+## Warning

+The Photos taken by iPhone's Camera, its pixel size may be really large (4K+).
+So if you want to load large Photos Library assets for rendering, you'd better specify target size with a limited size (like you render imageView's size).

+By default, we query the target size matching the original image pixel size (See: `SDWebImagePhotosLoaderPixelSize`), which may consume much memory on iOS device.

 ## Demo

 If you have some issue about usage, SDWebImagePhotosPlugin provide a demo for iOS && macOS platform.
 To run the demo, clone the repo and run the following command.